karahuyh/Bank-Term-Deposit-Subscription-Prediction/README.md

 - Reduce unnecessary marketing costs
 - Improve campaign targeting
 - Minimise missed revenue opportunities through cost-sensitive modelling

+## 🔧 Business Problem
+a) Customer Segmentation
+- Which demographic factors (age, job, marital status, education) and financial indicators (balance, default, housing, loan) most strongly predict subscription likelihood?
+- Which customer profiles combine high conversion potential with manageable risk?

+b) Resource Optimization
+- How should marketing budgets and contacts be allocated across segments and channels (cellular vs. telephone) to maximize ROI?
+- Which customer groups offer the highest return per contact or marketing dollar?

+c) Campaign Timing and Contact Strategy
+- How do timing variables (day of week, economic conditions) influence response rates?
+- What is the optimal contact frequency to maximize conversions without causing fatigue?

+d) Reach–Precision Balance
+- What is the ideal trade-off between broad campaign reach and targeted precision to sustain customer trust and maximize long-term value?

 ## 📊 Dataset